samleong123/cctv-live/README.md

 5. You can access this playlist with your IPV4 network for [Cloudflare CDN] channels.
 6. [Cloudflare CDN] version is basically pointing Cloudflare to Henan University (https://metic.haust.edu.cn/)'s server.
 Their server didn't verify the hostname.
 7. We won't sure the [Cloudflare CDN] version work all the time.
+8. Access from China IP towards [Cloudflare CDN] is blocked by default.
+Sorry for the incovinience caused.
+9. For China IP users , kindly confirm your network is capable to connect to IPV6 network.
+You may use the [IPV6 Only] channels.

 CHN :